15,200 Site Visits - People Who Care About Our Community

 PRINCIPAL BUILDING

-The zoning officer also denied the proposed 95,000-square-foot principal building, which exceeds the maximum permitted building size of 65,000 SF under the Zoning Ordinance.
+The Zoning Officer also denied the proposed 95,000-square-foot principal building, which exceeds the maximum permitted size of 65,000 SF under the Zoning Ordinance.

 The Zoning Hearing Process